-Many of my wedding clients ask if there is anything they need to know to help prepare for the photography on their wedding day.
+As a Minneapolis wedding photographer, many of my wedding clients ask if there is anything they need to know to help prepare for the their wedding day photography.
 There are a number of guidelines that I like them to give them, not only so they know what to expect, but also so they can help make the photos look their best.
 I’d like to share the tips I give everyone so that you can help make your final photos look clean, polished, natural and beautiful!
 Following are some of my most helpful tips for your wedding day photography:

 ~ Try to arrange to have natural light in the rooms where both of you will be preparing.
 Natural light looks great in wedding day photographs.

 ~ Keep the area near the windows free of trash, bags, snacks, etc. This is the area that we would prefer to take your photos during your wedding day preparation.